Best Online Psychology Programs in Oregon (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online psychology degree in Oregon offers a flexible path to a high-demand career.
+Earning an online psychology degree in Oregon offers a flexible path into psychology careers.
 Oregon offers competitive wages for psychology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, Oregon students have access to a variety of accredited online choices that balance quality and cost.
+Whether you’re looking for an affordable in-state option or a nationally available program, Oregon students have access to a variety of accredited online choices that balance quality and cost.

 Online Psychology Schools in Oregon